armory/documentation/_spinnaker/using_dinghy.md

 {% endraw %}
 ```

-Note that modules can be stored on a subfolder of your repository, to reference those modules you need to do it like
+Note that modules can be stored on a subfolder of your repository.
+To reference these modules, add a snippet like the following:

 ```{% raw %}
 {{ module "my/path/to/module/wait.stage.module" }}